Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Are there any time limits on delivery of the award?

-In accordance with the Arbitration and Conciliation (Amendment) Ordinance, the tribunal must render awards within 12 months of the date that it enters the reference.
+In accordance with the Arbitration and Conciliation (Amendment) Act, the tribunal must render awards within 12 months of the date that it enters the reference.
 This period can be extended by up to six months if all of the parties agree.
 If the award is not made within 12 months or within the mutually extended period, the tribunal’s mandate would be terminated, unless the period has been extended by the court.

 Does the law impose limits on the available remedies?
 Are some remedies not enforceable by the court?